HR-7688-119

 Historical precedent

-The original Defense Production Act of 1950 has been reauthorized and amended dozens of times, most recently invoked broadly during COVID-19 to compel production of vaccines and medical equipment; the CHIPS and Science Act of 2022 addressed related semiconductor supply chain concerns through direct appropriations rather than compelled production.
+The Defense Production Act of 1950 was originally enacted during the Korean War and has been reauthorized and amended multiple times, most recently extended through 2025; the CHIPS and Science Act of 2022 similarly used federal financing and equity-adjacent tools to address semiconductor supply chain vulnerabilities.